CYBER SALE Limited time offer | Save 75%* Claim offer

 • Social Media: According to a Sprout Social poll, 57% of users say they are more likely to buy from a brand they follow on social media.
 Building a social media presence gives your audience the chance to connect with your business and learn more about your brand.
 During the holidays, share posts about how your business is celebrating, behind-the-scenes photos or videos, or any holiday offers you may have.

 • Build a website: A business website makes it easy for customers to learn about your products and services.
 A website also gives your business credibility and establishes a sense of professionalism.
 During the holidays, use your website to share any special promotions and spread cheer with festive photography.
-If you haven’t built a website for your business, there are many free and low-cost platforms to choose from.
+Don’t forget the importance of holiday website optimisation to make sure your site is ready for the season, so customers can easily navigate your offerings and find what they’re looking for.

 • Implement local search engine optimisation (SEO): Once you have your website, be sure to implement SEO.
 Incorporating relevant keywords to your website not only helps your business be more discoverable in online searches, but also represents an effective and free way to maximise your local digital presence.
 Try optimising for keywords with a holiday twist, such as “gift guides in [your city],” or “tree decorating in [your city].”